MustafaGoudah/Sprint0/README.md

-SprintO
+Sprint0

-this repo contains thre files which represetnt three section in the book Chacon, Scott, and Ben Straub.
+this repository contains three files represent different three sections from the book  Chacon, Scott, and Ben Straub.
 Pro Git.
-Apress, 2014
+Apress, 2014, and the file of used commands.

-Mustafa Goudah Abdulbarry////37-7816
+Mustafa Goudah Abdulbarry---------- 38-7816

 Acknowledgments (book Chacon, Scott, and Ben Straub.
 Pro Git.
-Apress, 2014.)
+Apress, 2014.).